BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 - If you're using YawVR Game Engine you can also use the parameters `Head Distance` and `Height` in its Motion Compensation tab to specify the offset of the cor.
 Head distance is basically equal to `offset_forward` in the configration file.
 But note that the height parameter is measured upwards from the bottom of your play-space, so you'll need to have that setup correctly in order to use that feature.

 ### Adjusting cor location using a motion controller
 You can use (only) the left motion controller to move the cor position in virtual space.
-The virtual tracker has to be calibrated and motion compensation needs to be deactivated.
+The virtual tracker has to be calibrated first.
 Make sure to activate the graphical overlay (`ctrl + d` by default) to see the cor marker in game.
 - press and hold the trigger button to 'grab' and move the cor marker, this way you can make it reach positions that are obstructed in the real world.
 - while pressing the trigger:
   - moving the controller left/right, up/down, or forward/backward is pushing the cor marker in the same direction